Guillermo Vilas: 1977: Best year and record win streak

-Winning streak

 In 1977 he won seven consecutive titles after Wimbledon—Kitzbühel (clay), Washington (clay), Louisville (clay), South Orange (clay), Columbus (clay), US Open (clay) and Paris (clay)—and set up a 46-match all-surface winning streak.
 He also had a record 53-match winning streak on clay courts, which stood until surpassed by Rafael Nadal in 2006.
 Both his winning streaks were terminated in October 1977 by Ilie Năstase in the final of the Raquette d'Or tournament.
-In that best of five-set final, Vilas dropped the first two sets by 6–1, 7–5 and then retired in protest of Năstase's use of a spaghetti strung racquet (which was banned shortly after by the ITF).
+In that best-of-five-set final, Vilas dropped the first two sets by 6–1, 7–5 and then retired in protest of Năstase's use of a spaghetti racquet.
+(The ITF had voted to ban the racquet, but the ban did not take effect until the day after the match).
 After that he won a further 28 matches in a row with titles at Tehran, Bogotá, Santiago, Buenos Aires (all on clay), and Johannesburg (hard).
 That run was ended in the Masters semi-finals by Björn Borg.